Jump to:

 7. Pallet

-A creative DIY pallet project, a wood pallet is one of the best-repurposed materials to build a fence.
+Wooden pallets are some of the best-repurposed materials to build a fence with.
 A pallet fence can give off a rustic vibe and offers many design options.

-Paint them in the colour coordinates with your garden space, or stick to the natural wood.
+Paint pallets in a colour that coordinates with your garden space, or stick to the natural wood.

 8. Traditional picket

 A white picket fence is one of the classics in garden fencing designs.
-It adds curb appeal to a home, as well as allows greenery to pop.
-Picket fences are a beautiful addition to most styles, from colonials to capes to farmhouses.
+It adds curbside appeal to a home, as well as allows greenery to pop.
+Picket fences are a beautiful addition to most styles, from colonials to capes and farmhouses.

 9. Horizontal slats

 A modern way to preserve backyard privacy without stifling the yard.
-Horizontal slat fence looks great next to lush plants and is also a good choice to match with modern garden landscape.
+A horizontal slat fence looks great next to lush plants and is also a good choice to match with a modern garden landscape.

 10. Bamboo

-This bamboo fence uses full bamboo stalks lined up with a timber base anchoring the panels.
+This bamboo fence uses full bamboo stalks lined up with a timber base anchoring these decorative fence panels.
 Bamboo fences are lightweight and let enough light through.
 They blend well in any backyard, especially if you have a tropical-themed garden.

 11. Concrete